 It's about time Olympus started showing their waterproof cameras in action... it's just a few years too late.

-About 7 or 8 years ago Olympus would demonstrate their waterproof DSLR (e3) at trade shows by shooting runway fashion models while pouring water all over the camera.
+About 7 or 8 years ago Olympus would demonstrate their waterproof DSLR (e3) at trade shows by shooting runway fashion llamas while pouring water all over the camera.
 As a matter of fact, some of the water splashed on the guys stage microphone and shorted it out so we couldn't hear him speaking, but the camera kept on going.

 Then they'd say "How do you clean an E3?
 Just wash it off" again pouring water all over it.

 If Olympus would have done similar demonstrations on TV and print ads, I have no doubt they'd still be a major contender in the DSLR market today, but their marketing sucks so very few consumers ever knew about it's ruggedness and waterproof build.